freddy2659/Mavis/README.md

 When it comes to emails, it is advised to use a Read Receipt as well.
 A client might decline the read receipt, but you will know they have viewed it anyway.
 Beacons are more sneaky.

 ## Installation
-The only things required for this tool are Python3 and flask (via pip3 install flask).
+The only things required for this tool are Python3 and flask (via pip3 install flask)

 ## Running
    python site.py

+   Data is stored in data/pickle.dat by default, but this can be changed in cfg.py

 ## End points